clondon0792/Final_Project_Repo/README.md

 ## Reason for selecting topic:
 ###### During the pandemic oil and gas was at an all time low.
 At the same time, fatalities were higher than what is considered normal.
+The group finds this to be an intriguing topic to further analyze.

 ## Description for source of data: